BYU-AUVSI/metis/README.md

 Additionally, the code is formatted with the `black` code formatter provided by the Python Software Foundation.

+# Notes from 12/4/2019

+In the old rosplane, `/waypoint_path` used to be a service.
+It is now a topic.
+This needs to be amended in `mission.py`, since it is calling a service proxy instead of publishing to the topic.

+This topic can be found in the old rosplane under `rosplane/rosplane/src/path_planner.cpp`.

 # Notes

 Scripts to start nodes ought to be placed in /bin.
 Regardless of the language they are